 All students are expected to meet assigned deadlines in the completion of course requirements.
 A student who is unable to meet an approaching deadline, due to serious medical or personal reasons, should immediately notify the course instructor.
 In such cases the instructor may agree to accept outstanding work by a later date.

 Students with a disability that may affect their academic performance or who are facing serious medical or personal difficulties should see the appropriate counsellor at Queen's Health Counselling and Disability Services who will advise the School on any necessary accommodations including whether the student will need to negotiate longer deadlines for assignments.

-If the agreed deadline for submission of outstanding work extends beyond the term in which the course is offered, the instructor will submit an "Incomplete" grade.2 The instructor should also provide a provisional mark for the student file that reflects the work actually completed by the student.
+If the agreed deadline for submission of outstanding work extends beyond the term in which the course is offered, the instructor will submit an "Incomplete" (IN) grade.
+The instructor should also provide a provisional mark for the student file that reflects the work actually completed by the student.
 If an incomplete grade is not replaced by a final grade before the end of the term following the term in which the course was offered, the School of Graduate studies will automatically change the “incomplete” grade to a “failure”.
 In extenuating circumstances, on the request of the instructor, the Program Director may recommend for consideration by the School of Graduate Studies that this deadline be extended.

 All outstanding work must be submitted before the start of the next academic year.
 Students with incomplete grades will not normally be permitted to register for the next academic year.
 If the missing work is not submitted by the end of August, the School of Policy Studies may report the provisional grade as the final mark for the course.
 This could mean a failing grade.
 Any exceptions to this policy must be approved in writing by the Program Director, who may consult the Student Progress Committee before making a decision.